Messi needs World Cup win to join greats, says Ardiles

 HOME ADVANTAGE

-Ardiles also said that he regarded Argentina as favorites to win the tournament in neighboring Brazil, but joked he could not say anything else if he wanted to remain popular back home.
+Ardiles also said that he regarded Argentina as favourites to win the tournament in neighbouring Brazil, but joked he could not say anything else if he wanted to remain popular back home.

 On a more serious note he said that while Brazil clearly had a very good chance, home advantage was a lot less important than it once was.